sheetslab/rheotaxis/README.md

 The files for 3D printing the microflume and the chamber are available under

 # Microflume flow calibration
-The python code and associated formula in excel file are available under
+The python code for calibrating the flow rate is available under "CalibrationVideos-checkpoint.ipynb".

 # rheotaxis behavioral data analysis
 Protocol and code files for the Rheotaxis Behavioral Set up (Newton & al. 2023).